gmkohler/HoundCloud/README.md

 - [ ] Search songs by tag
 - [ ] Subscribe to other users, have a "subscription feed"
 - [ ] Like songs
-- [ ] Re-post songs from other users
-- [ ] View index for collections of subscriptions, uploaded songs, liked songs.
 - [ ] Comment on songs at a specified time within the song.
+- [ ] View index for collections of subscribed users, uploaded songs, liked songs.

 ## Design Docs
 * [View Wireframes][view]